dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/windows/how-to-open-window-dialog-box.md

 When a modal window is opened, it generally represents a dialog box.
 WPF restricts interaction to the modal window, and the code that opened the window pauses until the window closes.
 This mechanism provides an easy way for you to prompt the user with data and wait for their response.

-Use the <xref:System.Windows.Window.ShowDialog> method to open a window.
+Use the <xref:System.Windows.Window.ShowDialog%2A> method to open a window.
 The following code instantiates the window, and opens it modally.
 The code opening the window pauses, waiting for the window to be closed:

 :::code language="csharp" source="snippets/how-to-open-window-dialog-box/csharp/Window1.xaml.cs" id="ShowDialog":::
 :::code language="vb" source="snippets/how-to-open-window-dialog-box/vb/Window1.xaml.vb" id="ShowDialog":::